 The dynamic nature of the manufacturing industry and how it interacts with these simultaneous shifts present massive opportunities.

-To fully capitalise on them however, manufacturers need to not only understand the interconnected challenges from within and outside their organisations, but also take short and long-term actions to be in the best position to seize these opportunities.
+To fully capitalise on them however, manufacturers need to not only understand the interconnected challenges within and outside their organisations, but also take short and long-term actions to be in the best position to seize these opportunities.

 No part of this article may be reproduced in any written, electronic, recording, or printed form without written permission of Chubb.